-- They have contributed to or can be expected to contribute to research, teaching, and activities of the DSI.
+- They have contributed to or can be expected to contribute to research, training, and other strategic activities of the DSI.

-Candidates for membership must be brought to the attention of the DSI director.
+Candidates for membership must be brought to the attention of the DSI Director.
 Candidates may self-nominate or be nominated by a current DSI faculty member.
 Nominations are accepted year round.
-To apply, send a copy of your CV to firstname.lastname@example.org.
+To apply, contact us for the (brief) application link.

 Professional Research Associates